Genuine monogamy relations in no-signaling theories - a geometric approach: Monogamy relations for many qubits

 One of the basic properties of any geometry is a distance $d(A,B)$ between two points $A$ and $B$.
-In this paper we use distances defined on a space of probabilistic events so $A$ and $B$ are such events.
-Any distance $d(A,B)$ is a real function mapping $A$ and $B$ to a number via a joint probability distribution $p(A\cap B)$.
-The distance $d(A,B)$ obeys the axioms of a metric: nonnegativity, symmetry, and, most importantly for our applications, the triangle inequality.
+We introduce information-theoretic distances $d(A, B)$ defined on a space of probabilistic events such that $d(A, B)$ is a real function of the joint probabilities $p(A\cap B)$ of events $A$ and $B$.
+The distance $d(A,B)$ obeys the axioms of a metric: nonnegativity, symmetry, and most importantly for our applications, the triangle inequality.
 Note that the distance is valid for any sets of probabilistic events having a joint probability distribution.
 Therefore, if applied to some physical measurements $A$ and $B$, joint measurability of the corresponding physical properties (property $A$ and $B$) is implied.

 It was shown that this geometric approach conveniently unifies different non-classical phenomena.
 It generates various kinds of bipartite Bell inequalities as well as some of the known tests of quantum contextuality~\cite{Schumacher91, Kurzynski14}.
 It also serves as a powerful tool to investigate correlation monogamies~\cite{Kurzynski14}.